ArpanDhama2001/Expense-Tracker/README.md

   - Expense details for the selected period
   - Print reports

+- **AI Chat Assistant**
+  - Get insights about your spending habits
+  - Ask questions about your expenses
+  - Receive personalized saving tips based on your spending patterns
+  - Get help with using the application features

 - **UI Features**
   - Responsive design for all devices
   - Soothing animations